-After Tooth Extraction
+After Tooth Extractions

 ICE PACKS will help alleviate swelling if applied for the first 24-36 hours after surgery.
 Apply ice to the outside of the face over the surgery areas.
 Swelling usually peaks at about 48 hours and gradually subsides over the upcoming week.
 Frozen peas or corn in their original packs also work well as cold compresses.

 Taking medications more than prescribed may lead to unexpected medical complications and emergencies: Please follow all directions for medication usage.
 You should also remember that pain medications are intended to help make you feel better but are not intended to make you pain free.

 ACTIVITY should be limited for the first two to three (2-3) days after surgery.
 No vigorous activity is recommended as this may increase swelling, bleeding, pain and lead to further post operative complications.

 EATING softer foods such as soup, milk shakes, ice cream, cottage cheese and yogurt will be the easiest after surgery.
 Jaw stiffness is normal and may peak 2-3 days after surgery, lasting for up to several days.
-Moving the jaw will help with the stiffness as does trying to resume a more normal diet.
+Moving the jaw will help with the stiffness, as does trying to resume a more normal diet.
 Avoid hard or crunchy foods such as carrots, popcorn or nuts until the jaw is more comfortable.
 Proper nutrition and hydration is necessary for healing so do not skip meals and drink plenty of liquids.

-AFTER HOUR questions may be handled by contacting our on call surgeon: Edmonds Oral Surgery Phone Number 425-744-1724
+AFTER HOURS questions may be handled by contacting our on call surgeon: Edmonds Oral Surgery Phone Number 425-744-1724